ARM-software/acle/main/design_documents/__ARM_FEATURE_MOPS.rst

-In order for users to determine the availability of the memory instructions introduced in Armv8.8-A and Armv9.3-A, as well of new potential intrinsics related to them, we are adding of the following feature test macro, to be defined to 1 if the new extension is available:
+In order for users to determine the availability of the memory instructions introduced in Armv8.8-A and Armv9.3-A, as well of new potential intrinsics related to them, we are adding the following feature test macro, to be defined to 1 if the new extension is available:

 ::